 Our carpentry team has been making progress putting up the beams and rafters, having started from the tail-end of the quetzal and moving toward the head.

 We are thrilled to have available to us roofing material made of recycled tires.
 This material is coming from Canada and we hope will be arriving in Guatemala next month.

 The water tank took a good bit of our time away from the main building project but it is now fully functional and providing water to all CCFC buildings as well as a soon to be hydroelectric generator.

 While the structure is going up all around the building, our masons are hard at work placing water and drain tubes in the bathrooms and kitchen of the small quetzal.

-Join us as we build an amazing series of buildings in this little tucked away paradise of cloud forests.
+Join us as we build an amazing series of buildings in this little tucked-away paradise of cloud forests.
 CCFC’s Ecology Center Building A “The Large Quetzal” has its foundation in place.
 Evenly spaced concrete plinths will be the footers for large eucalyptus logs.
-In every step of this building process, great care is taken to minimize impact on the environment.
+In every step of this building process, great care is taken to minimize the impact on the environment.